-Brits are campaigning to bring back Piers — but not the one you think.
+Brits are campaigning to bring back Piers — but not the one you think

-From Santa Monica to England, Twitter was flooded Wednesday with iconic images of long piers, dilapidated piers and illuminated piers.
+From Santa Monica to England, Twitter was flooded Wednesday with images of long piers, dilapidated piers and illuminated piers.
 Piers at sunset and piers of the past.
 But the other Piers — the controversial television host and fierce critic of Meghan, Duchess of Sussex, was nowhere to be seen.

 Piers Morgan resigns from ‘Good Morning Britain’ following flood of complaints for his attacks on Meghan, Harry

-Morgan left his position after broadcaster ITV was inundated with complaints from viewers who said his comments following Prince Harry and Meghan’s Sunday interview with Oprah were inappropriate — especially his dismissal of Meghan’s claims that she struggled with suicidal thoughts.
+Morgan left his position after broadcaster ITV was inundated with complaints from viewers who said his comments following Prince Harry and Meghan’s Sunday interview with Oprah Winfrey were inappropriate — especially his dismissal of Meghan’s claims that she struggled with suicidal thoughts.

-According to ITV News’ royal editor Chris Ship, one of the complaints to ITV came from the duchess herself.
+According to ITV News’s royal editor Chris Ship, one of the complaints to ITV came from the duchess herself.

-But while some fans and friends sprang to defend the controversial host following his swift exit, others pounced on the campaign hashtag and used it as an opportunity to share images of seaside docks, wharves, quays and jetties.
+But while some fans and friends sprang to defend the controversial host following his swift exit, others pounced on the hashtag and used it as an opportunity to share images of seaside docks, wharves, quays and jetties.

 “I love a good pier, it’s nice to see them getting some attention,” one Twitter user wrote.